zaritskylab/metalspy/README.md

     * medium of the tissue: FFPE, Frozen or fresh
     * force trial patient
     * is the patient extreme responder - death within 2 years
 6. `cores-with-outlier-distribution-tissue-median.csv` - during initial EDA we found that some cores are extreme compared to the rest of the cores, for each metal.
-This an artifact of the EDA and there is an option in the pipeline to remove these cores but then you will deal with will less data when TNBC dataset is super small.
+This is an artifact of the EDA and there is an option in the pipeline to remove these cores but then you will deal with less data when the TNBC dataset is super small.
 Hence, we decided to keep these samples and positional encoding will help with that issue.
-But we always removed `Leap095a` because it was super extreme and noisy, we decided that this is an imaging issue.
+But we always removed `Leap095a` because it was super extreme and noisy, so we decided that this is an imaging issue.
 For more details of that file refer to this file `./histogram_representation/extreme_cores.py`.
 9. `tnbc_dataset.xlsx` - this file was prepared by Leor Rose, it's used for getting `analysis_id` and the samples response (responder or non responder) because it turns out that some of the labels (observations) aren't reliable in other files hence this file got the most curation. `analysis_id` is used to split the data into groups and then apply cross validation on the groups, when the instances are tissue samples and groups are patients.
-2. `aq_cores_1.h5` - containts the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of core tissue samples.
+2. `aq_cores_1.h5` - contains the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of core tissue samples.
 Data is calibrated.
 Tissue medium is FFPE.
 No imaging issues.
-3. `aq_cores_2_FF.h5` - containts the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of core tissue samples.
-Manganese channel in all images is corrupeted and unreliable.
+3. `aq_cores_2_FF.h5` - contains the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of core tissue samples.
+The Manganese channel in all images is corrupted and unreliable.
 Data is calibrated.
 Tissue medium is Frozen.
-4. `aq_cores_2_FFPE.h5` - containts the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of core tissue samples.
-Manganese channel in all images is corrupeted and unreliable.
+4. `aq_cores_2_FFPE.h5` - contains the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of core tissue samples.
+The Manganese channel in all images is corrupted and unreliable.
 Data is calibrated.
 Tissue medium is FFPE.
-5. `aq.h5` - this is the first version of `aq_cores_1.h5` file, they contain the same core tissue samples. `aq_cores_1.h5` has better image reconstruction and calibration.
-This file is mainly used to read which channels exists, but this can be done also via `aq_cores_1.h5` file.
+5. `aq.h5` - this is the first version of the `aq_cores_1.h5` file, they contain the same core tissue samples. `aq_cores_1.h5` has better image reconstruction and calibration.
+This file is mainly used to read which channels exist, but this can be done also via the `aq_cores_1.h5` file.
-8. `resection_aq.h5` - containts the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of resection tissue samples.
+8. `resection_aq.h5` - contains the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of resection tissue samples.
 After a patient didn't respond to a treatment, he underwent a surgery and resection is the tumor that had been cut during the surgery.
 Data is calibrated.
 Tissue medium is FFPE.
 No imaging issues.
 This data is a part of this project but it's never being used in the pipeline or the analysis.

 ## TNBC Dataset access and download
 Members at BGU lab can download the data from BGU SISE cluster in the following path: `/sise/assafzar-group/assafzar/TNBC-metals-data` otherwise, ask Leor Rose (leorro@post.bgu.ac.il) for this data.

 ## Running single configuration of the pipeline